 - Add sesame seeds to your regular bowl of breakfast.
-Add them in your bowl of hot cereal.
+Add them to your bowl of hot cereal.

-- You can add sesame seeds in salad and stir-fries for some extra crunch and nuttiness.
+- You can add sesame seeds to salad and stir-fries for some extra crunch and nuttiness.

 - You can make a sesame seed dip and eat it along with vegetable sticks to curb your afternoon hunger pangs.

 - You can add sesame seeds to your regular coriander and mint chutney.

 - You can roast sesame seeds and use them to garnish various dishes.

 - You can make til ladoos and eat them during pregnancy.